steadybit/extension-aws/README.md

 - the extension is running in the attacked account
 - the outpost is running in the attacked account

-The extension can verify the own account based on the authentication desribed above.
+The extension can verify the own account based on the authentication described above.

 For the outpost you need make sure, that the outpost can determine the aws account where it is running on.
-The outpost will first try to use the EC2-Metadata-Service.
-If this is not possible, the outpost will try to call sts:
-GetCallerIdentity.
+The outpost tries to get the account id from:

+1. A static configuration property `steadybit.agent.aws.accountId` or env `STEADYBIT_AGENT_AWS_ACCOUNT_ID`
+2. The EC2-Metadata-Service if reachable
+3. sts:GetCallerIdentity.
 You don't need any special permissions for that call, but the outpost agents needs to provide credentials for the api.
 Same authentication setup mechanism as for the extensions apply for the outpost setup.
 Make sure to check [Authentication Setup](####Authentication-Setup) for more details.
 For example, if running in kubernetes and using a ServiceAccount, you can use `serviceAccount.eksRoleArn` of the outpost helm chart to link your serviceAccount to a given role.

-We might implement a shortcut in the future, where you can simply provide the aws account id of the outpost agent without having the need of providing credentials.

 ## Installation